Slygriyrsk/Sign-Language-Glove/README.md

 # Acknowledgments
 This project would not have been possible without the dedicated efforts and contributions of our amazing team members:

-+ **Saharsh Kumar**: Developed the Bluetooth communication application, ensuring seamless connectivity between the glove and mobile devices.
++ **Saharsh Kumar**: Team Leader and developed the Bluetooth communication application, ensuring seamless connectivity between the glove and mobile devices.
 - **Hitesh Kumar**: Focused on the hardware integration and wrote the core code for the Arduino Uno, flex sensors, and ADXL335 accelerometers.
 * **Mahesh K Katyayan**: Worked on the signal processing and machine learning aspects, laying the groundwork for future innovations in gesture recognition.
 Thank you for your hard work and commitment to making this project a success!